Skip to main content

 Isaacson is running a practical, progressive campaign to raise the standard of living in the 16th Legislative District for all residents.
 She wants to support intergenerational wealth building for the working class so that hard work leads to economic opportunity.
 Isaacson believes that the foundation of a strong community includes access to affordable childcare, education, health care, and substance abuse treatment.
 If elected, she also wants to improve economic growth and public safety.

-Isaacson is challenging Sen. Perry Dozier, who has pursued a conservative agenda in his first term in office.
+Isaacson is challenging incumbent Sen. Perry Dozier, who has pursued a conservative agenda in his first term in office.
 He voted against bills that create antitrust protections, expand access to childcare and early learning, and fund county hospitals.
 Dozier, who works as a wheat farmer, has also voted against many climate protection bills.
 He joined only six other Republicans to vote against a bill that would expand housing and food assistance to homeless and foster care youth.

-Isaacson is the best choice for state Senate representing the 16th Legislative District
+Isaacson is the best choice for state Senate representing the 16th Legislative District.

-Last updated: 2024-09-25
+Last updated: 2024-10-25

 Democrat Kari Isaacson is running for the state Senate seat representing the 16th Legislative District.
 Isaacson is the chair of the Walla Walla County Democrats.
 She has a law degree and has served in executive leadership including as vice president of the UnitedHealth Group and as the CEO of large foundations.